Jesús María Marta Lázaro

 Verse 11 says the chief priests agreed to give him money.
 Matthew 26:14-15 adds that Judas negotiated the price for the betrayal.

 In summary, the event described in Matthew 26:6-13 agrees with Mark 14:3-9 and provides the same explanation of Judas’ decision to betray Jesus.
-The money motivated Judas to betray Jesus because he wanted money.
+The money motivated Judas to betray Jesus because Judas wanted money.

 A Celebration for Jesus

 John 12:1-2 tells us that Jesus met with Mary, Martha, and Lazarus.
-Matthew 26:6-13 and Mark 14:3-9 add that Jesus had entered the home of Simon the Leper.
+But Matthew 26:6-13 and Mark 14:3-9 add that Jesus had entered the home of Simon the Leper.
 That is, everyone met together in Simon’s home.
-All three gospels of Matthew, Mark, and John also tell us that Jesus was reclining at table.
+All three gospels of Matthew, Mark, and John tell us that Jesus was reclining at table.
 That is, Jesus had supper in Simon the Leper’s home with Mary, Martha, and Lazarus in celebration of Jesus’ arrival!
 Also, Matthew 26:8 says the disciples were present.
 That agrees with John 12:4.

 Spiritually Sensitive Mary